 Tip #1 – WordPress Comment RSS Feeds

-All the comments posted on your site by visitors display in the Comments RSS page …
+All the comments posted on your site by visitors will appear in your Comments RSS page …

-Like post entries, your comments feed items will display differently depending on the web browser you are using …
+Like post entries, your comments feed items will display differently depending on which web browser you use …

-(Comments feed items seen using a Google Chrome web browser)
+(RSS comments feed content viewed on a Google Chrome browser)

-(Paste the URL of your comments feed into a feedreader to view the feed content.
-Image: http://feedreader.com/online)
+(Paste your URL of your comments feed into a feedreader to view the feed content.
+Source: Feedreader.com)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: